fsr-de/docs/rules_of_procedure-student_representative_group.md

 (2) The chairpersons shall invite all interested members of the student body to the meetings via a publicly available email distribution list.
 The invitation should be sent the day before the meeting.

-(3) If possible, the meeting should take place on the premises of the Hasso Plattner Institute gGmbh.
+(3) If possible, the meeting should take place in a room on the Griebnitzsee campus that is accessible to the student body.
+The rooms of the Digital Engineering Faculty are part of the Griebnitzsee campus.

 ## § 7 Chairing the Meeting